SirGnip/arcade_screensaver_framework/README.md

         screensaver_framework.create_screensaver_window(MinimalSaver)
         arcade.run()

-Run script manually to test (notice how it exists when you cause any input events):
+Run script manually to test (notice how it exits when you cause any input events):

     python my_test.py /s

-Open a Command Prompt terminal with "Run as administrator", make sure the proper Python environment is active and then run:
+Open a Command Prompt terminal with "Run as administrator", change directory to where your `my_test.py` script is, active your Python environment, and then run:

     install_screensaver my_test.py

-As the `arcade_screensaver_framework` handles input events, your code shouldn't have any `on_keyboard_press`, `on_mouse_press`, `on_mouse_motion` event handlers.
+As the `arcade_screensaver_framework` handles input events for you, your code doesn't need any `on_keyboard_press`, `on_mouse_press`, `on_mouse_motion` event handlers.

-# Reference

-## What is required in a screen saver?
+## Steps required

 To write an Arcade script that can be used as a screen saver, just a few things need to be done in the code.
 Refer to the `my_test.py` example above for a concrete illustration of the points below.